smartface/router/README.md

 ### Setting home-route to StackRouter

-StackRouter has homeRoute attribute to push first when route is matched to an another path
+StackRouter has homeRoute attribute to push before when route is matched to an another path in the router.

 ```js
 ...